apache/beam/website/src/contribute/runner-guide.md

 _Main design document: [https://s.apache.org/splittable-do-fn](https://s.apache.org/splittable-do-fn)_

 Splittable `DoFn` is a generalization and combination of `ParDo` and `Read`.
-It is per-element processing where each element the capabilities of being "split" in the same ways as a `BoundedSource` or `UnboundedSource`.
+It is per-element processing where each element has the capability of being "split" in the same ways as a `BoundedSource` or `UnboundedSource`.
 This enables better performance for use cases such as a `PCollection` of names of large files where you want to read each of them.
 Previously they would have to be static data in